bugisthegod/techmart-ecommerce-backend/README.md

 - **JWT Authentication & Authorization** with role-based access control and token blacklist
 - **High-Concurrency Flash Sale System (Seckill)** with Redis + RabbitMQ
 - **Distributed Locking** with Redisson for race condition prevention
+- **Distributed Rate Limiting** with Bucket4j and Redis for API protection
 - **Reliable Message Queue** with idempotency guarantees
 - **Advanced Order Management** with state machine workflow and facade pattern
 - **Atomic Stock Management** using Redis Lua scripts